unwindnl/GalacticBot_PHP/README.md

 With GalacticBot you can run bot(s) with our default trading algorithm or create and test your own custom trading algorithm(s).

-Bots can be run locally on your machine, on a server or you could let us run it for you on https://www.galacticbot.com/ for a small fixed monhtly fee (service will be available Q2 2019) (Of course payable in XLM).
+Bots can be run locally on your machine or on a server.

 # Features